adl-lang/adl/docs/backend-typescript.md

   -R DIR  --runtime-dir=DIR                       Set the directory where runtime code is written
 ```

+The typescript runtime and ADL generated code depend on ES6 (so use `--target ES6` for the tsc compiler).

 # Generated Code

 The typescript backend generates typescript code from the input ADL